plexinc/papr/docs/api/types.md

 ## `enum`

-With `enum` you can create an enum type either:
+With `enum` you can create an enum type based on either:

-- based on a TypeScript `enum` structure
+- a TypeScript `enum` structure
-- based on an array of `const`
+- a readonly/const array (`as const`)

 Enum types may contain `null` as well.

+Const enums require a full type cast when used in the schema `defaults`.

 **Parameters:**